-Silviculture: The art and science of managing the establishment, growth, composition, health, and quality of forests and woodlands, typically dependent on Best Management Practices.
-Silviculture is limited to tree and shrub planting; limited tree clearing for firewood, and clearing of dead and diseased trees and invasive species; tree pruning and trimming; and timber harvesting, including the planting, growing, cultivating, cutting, and harvesting of trees growing on a site and the loading, unloading, and sorting of trees on a site where they are grown for wood or wood-based products.
+Silviculture: The art and science of controlling managing the establishment, growth, composition, health, and quality of forests and woodlands, typically dependent on Best Management Practices.
+In Loudoun County it is a component of healthy forest management that Silviculture is limited to tree and shrub planting; limited tree clearing for firewood, and clearing of dead and diseased trees and invasive species; and tree pruning and trimming.
+Silviculture does not include commercial; and timber harvesting, including the planting or clear, growing, cultivating, cutting, and harvesting of trees growing on a forest.
+Site and the loading, unloading, and sorting of trees on a site where they are grown for wood or woodbased products.